All Episodes

 And they also understand that because of all this debt that's being racked up, that freedom is imperiled as a result of it.

-How can these intelligence suggest that freedom is not really at risk here after they've read Obamacare.
+But even without that, how can these intelligentsia suggest that freedom is not really at risk here after they've read Obamacare?

 It'd be easier for New York City to publish a list of where you can smoke.